NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 TO-DO:

 • The Editor window.
+• Save the position of the recorder window.
+Check if not out of bounds.

 BUGS:

 • Insert window isn't displaying the yellow band when the size is different.
 • Takes a while to render the inserted frames.
-• Mouse clicks are not showing.